DavidPiper94/Logen/README.md

 # Planned features

-- Adding guides on how to use it and how to add a new custom converter.
 - More localizations to support even more languages and platforms (e.g. for Python).
 - Make it possible to register external converter.
 - Add functionallity to validate existing localizations both syntactically as well as content wise.